Physical (social) distancing, and the use of face coverings, are both essential to keeping community members safe.

 - When a student is in their residence hall room, suite or apartment with their assigned roommate(s)

-- When an employee or student is driving a college owned vehicle by themselves with no passengers
+- When a student is driving a college owned vehicle by themselves with no passengers

 - When eating meals